manyfold3d/website/_installation/docker.md

     ports:
       - 3214:3214
     volumes:
-      # Uncomment to add a filesystem volume for your model library (or multiple if
+      # Add a filesystem volume for your model library (or multiple if
       # you want multiple libraries), in the form <local_path>:<container_path>.
       # The local path could be a folder that already contains models, in which case Manyfold
       # will scan and import them, or it could be empty.
       # The container path can be anything; you will need to enter it in the "new library" form.
-      # - /local/path/to/your/models:/models
+      - /local/path/to/your/models:/models
     environment:
       DATABASE_ADAPTER: postgresql # mysql2 or sqlite3 are also supported
       DATABASE_HOST: postgres-server